reonic logo

 Frequently Asked Questions

-How long does the ECO4 application and approval process typically take?
+2. How long does the ECO4 application process take?

-Can properties with EPC ratings above D qualify for ECO4 funding?
+3. Can properties with EPC ratings above D qualify?

-How does the ECO Flex route differ from standard benefit-based eligibility?
+5. How does ECO Flex differ from standard eligibility?

-What role can digital workflow platforms play in managing ECO4 projects?
+6. What role do digital workflow platforms play?

-Can ECO4 funding be combined with other grants or schemes?
+7. Can ECO4 funding be combined with other grants?

-What support is available for installers new to ECO4?
+8. What support is available for new installers?

 Get a demo now